 The most common causes of heart failure are:

-- Coronary artery disease (CAD), a narrowing of the small blood vessels that supply blood and oxygen to the heart.
+- Coronary artery disease (CAD), a narrowing or blockage of the small blood vessels that supply blood and oxygen to the heart.
 This can weaken the heart muscle over time or suddenly.

 - High blood pressure that is not well controlled, leading to problems with stiffness, or eventually leading to muscle weakening.